RodrigoSouzaCamelo/HeroAPI/README.md

 When the download is complete, enter the HeroAPI/ folder and run the following command to add an initial migration.

 ``
-dotnet ef migrations add InitialCreate
+dotnet ef Data/Migrations add InitialCreate
 ``

 Three files are added to your project under the Migrations directory: